Accessibility Tools

 Profile

-Doctor Hugon Juárez García dedicates part-time to research and part-time to teaching at the Autonomous Metropolitan University, like all full-time professors.
+Doctor Hugon Juárez García dedicates part-time to research and part-time to teaching at the Universidad Autónoma Metropolitana, like all full-time professors.

 His production includes publications on structural engineering, seismic engineering, and natural disaster management.
 He has participated in a book chapter and has more than 50 articles published in magazines and congresses related to structural, seismic, and disaster management engineering.